leanprover-community/blog/posts/lte-examples.md

 example (X : Profinite.{0}) : t2_space X := infer_instance
 example (X : Profinite.{0}) : totally_disconnected_space X := infer_instance
 ```
+The fact that all of these examples can be solved with `infer_instance` means that Lean's typeclass system is automatically able to find the proof(s) that `X` is a compact Hausdorff totally disconnected topological space.

 Conversely, any such topological space yields an object of `Profinite.{0}`.
 ```lean
 example (X : Type)